alizain-c/alizain-c/README.md

 ---
 ### 👨🏻‍💻 &nbsp;About Me

 I'm Alizain.
 I'm a recent graduate from the University of Houston with degrees in `computer science` and `mathematics`.
-I am passionate about actively exploring various realms of technology, particularly diving into full-stack development, machine learning, and cloud computing.
+I am passionate about actively exploring various realms of technology, particularly diving into full-stack development, artificial intelligence, machine learning, and cloud computing.
-If you want to learn more, or connect with me, please check out my <a target = "_blank" href = "https://www.alizaincharolia.com" >website</a>.

 ---
 ### 🏢 &nbsp;Work Experience